Kawhi Leonard: 2021–22: Year absence

-After opting out of the final year of his original contract, Leonard re-signed with the Clippers on August 12, 2021 to a max four-year, $176.3 million contract with the fourth year being a player option.
-Leonard remained inactive the entire season after recovering from his partial tear the ACL in his right knee.
+After opting out of the final year of his original contract, Leonard re-signed with the Clippers on August 12, 2021, to a max four-year, $176.3 million contract with the fourth year being a player option.
+Leonard remained inactive the entire season after recovering from the partial ACL tear in his right knee.
 Without Leonard, the Clippers finished the season 42–40 and qualified for the play-in tournament, but failed to qualify for the playoffs after being defeated by both the Minnesota Timberwolves and the New Orleans Pelicans.